 - Are equipped with the scientific knowledge required to understand the uses and implications of science, today and for the future

-At St Mary’s children study Science following our Scheme of Learning, staff have access to Snap Science, which they use as a resource to support teaching.
+At St Mary and All Saints CE Primary School, children study Science following our Scheme of Learning, staff have access to Snap Science, which they use as a resource to support teaching.
 The Science curriculum at St Mary and All Saints follows the programmes of study for the Early Years Foundation Stage (EYFS), KS1 and KS2 and is based on the National Curriculum 2014 for Science.
 Science is taught as a separate curriculum subject for 1 hour in Key Stage 1 and 2 hours in Key Stage 2 each week.
 Some teachers choose to block teach Science.
 Science is covered within ‘The World’ in the EYFS curriculum.

 We operate a planning system agreed by the whole staff, based upon programmes of study and statements of attainment.
 We develop schemes of work and weekly plans which give details of appropriate objectives, activities and outcomes.
 A range of styles of teaching are necessary in science lessons.
 Approaches need to be related to the topic itself and to the abilities and expertise of the teachers, and the various learning styles of the children.
 Each unit of teaching will include some opportunity for science investigation.
 Lessons include computing as appropriate.